a20351766/udo.1.4.0/docs/README.md

 ## Introduction

-This document contains information on how the Fabric documentation is built and published as well as a few conventions one should be aware of before making changes to the doc.
+This document contains information on how the UDO documentation is built and published as well as a few conventions one should be aware of before making changes to the doc.

 The crux of the documentation is written in [reStructuredText](http://docutils.sourceforge.net/rst.html) which is converted to HTML using [Sphinx](http://www.sphinx-doc.org/en/stable/).
-The HTML is then published on http://hyperledger-fabric.readthedocs.io which has a hook so that any new content that goes into `docs/source` on the main repository will trigger a new build and publication of the doc.
+The HTML is then published on http://hyperledger-udo.readthedocs.io which has a hook so that any new content that goes into `docs/source` on the main repository will trigger a new build and publication of the doc.